papimenon/docs/docs/pages/syntactic_sdk/api_bridge_agent.md

 Key features:

-- Converts natural language queries into valid API requests based on OpenAPI specifications
+- Converts natural language queries into valid API requests based on OpenAPI specifications.
-- Transforms API responses back into natural language explanations
+- Transforms API responses back into natural language explanations.
-- Integrates with Tyk API Gateway as a plugin
+- Integrates with Tyk API Gateway as a plugin.
-- Uses Azure OpenAI's GPT models for language processing
+- Uses Azure OpenAI's GPT models for language processing.
-- Preserves API schema validation and security while enabling conversational interfaces
+- Preserves API schema validation and security while enabling conversational interfaces.

 This enables developers to build more accessible and user-friendly API interfaces without modifying the underlying API implementations.